d3osaju/Spotline/README.md

-# Spotify Lyrics GNOME Extension
+# Music Lyrics GNOME Extension

-A GNOME Shell extension that displays the currently playing song from Spotify in the top bar.
+A GNOME Shell extension that displays the currently playing song from Spotify, YouTube Music, or any MPRIS-compatible player in the top bar.
 Shows lyrics when available, otherwise displays the song name and artist.

 ## Features

 - **Real-time synced lyrics** - Shows the current line of lyrics synchronized with playback
+- **Multi-player support** - Works with Spotify, YouTube Music, and other MPRIS players
 - Automatically fetches lyrics from LRCLIB (free, no API key required)
 - Falls back to song name and artist if lyrics aren't available
 - Updates in real-time as the song plays
 - Supports both synced (LRC format) and plain lyrics
+- Automatically switches between active players

 ## Installation